williamgilpin/cphy/labs/getting_started_with_python.md

 Additional information about Python and conda environments can be found in [William’s detailed notes](http://www.wgilpin.com/howto/howto_conda.html)

 1. Install Miniconda on your development environment.
 OS-specific instructions can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html). macOS or Linux users should install [Homebrew](https://brew.sh/) as well.
+The instructions on the conda webpage include a step where you download an installer shell script with a `.sh` extension.
+The script you download depends very specifically on your OS and hardware (Intel, Apple Silicon, etc), double check that you download the correct [installation script version](https://docs.conda.io/en/latest/miniconda.html).

 Depending on your research needs, you may find the [full Anaconda distribution](https://www.anaconda.com/) preferable.
 Advanced users may also want to consider [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html), which is a faster drop-in replacement for conda, but which has less existing support threads.

 2. Open your computer’s terminal app.
 On Windows, Miniconda will install the Anaconda Terminal, which you can use as the default Terminal for this class.
 Otherwise, you may need to use [Windows Terminal](https://github.com/microsoft/terminal) or [gitbash](https://gitforwindows.org/) instead.
 If you plan to use Windows for the class, please keep track of any bugs or compatibility issues you encounter, as well as their solutions---that will make it easier for us to make the materials more accessible in future iterations.